-Galvanic corrosion protection was first employed to protect a bridge deck in Illinois in 1977 within the cooperative highway research program, with mixed results [1].
-A problem with the initially applied sacrificial anodes was that their protection current decreases with time, and they eventually become passive, so most systems had a relatively short useful life [2].
+Galvanic corrosion protection was first employed to protect a bridge deck in Illinois in 1977 within the cooperative highway research program, with mixed results (Kepler et al. 2000).
+A problem with the initially applied sacrificial anodes was that their protection current decreases with time, and they eventually become passive, so most systems had a relatively short useful life (Virmani & Clemena 1998).

-In the 1990's, sacrificial anode systems based on sprayed zinc anodes, zinc foil glued to the concrete surface (zinc hydrogel system), zinc mesh pile jackets around bridge columns filled with sea water were starting to be evaluated and used for the protection of bridge structures [2-5].
+In the 1990's, sacrificial anode systems based on sprayed zinc anodes, zinc foil glued to the concrete surface (zinc hydrogel system), zinc mesh pile jackets around bridge columns filled with sea water were starting to be evaluated and used for the protection of bridge structures (Virmani & Clemena 1998, Kessler et al. 2002, Szabo & Bakos 2006, Bullard et al. 2009).
 To a limited extent, zinc anodes embedded into the concrete overlay, are used to protect the steel reinforcement especially accompanying concrete repair.

 The efficiency of galvanic corrosion protection depends on the lasting activity of the zinc anode.
 Deposition and agglomeration of the anodic products like zinc hydroxide and zinc hydroxychlorides or contact with calcium hydroxide in the pore solution may passivate the zinc anode surface.
+Service time of the zinc anode may be limited by self corrosion that increases with the activation of the zinc anode and may reach up to 70% of the zinc consumed during operation.